googleapis/google-cloudevents-python/BUILDING.md

     `cd scripts`
 1. Install the required libraries to run the generator script:
     `pip install -r requirements.txt`
-1. Run the script, specifying a folder of your choice for the output:
+1. For a test run, run the script, specifying a folder of your choice for the output:
-    `python generator-from-proto.py -o [OUTPUT_DIR]`
+    `python generate-from-proto.py -o [OUTPUT_DIR]`
+    and examine the contents of *[OUTPUT_DIR]*.
+1. Update the library by having the generator script replace the repository src folder:
+    `python generate-from-proto.py -o ../src`

-You can use the updated library directly from the generated *[OUTPUT_DIR]/src* folder by adding it to your `PYTHONPATH`, or you can replace the contents of the local repository's `/src` folder with the generated *[OUTPUT_DIR]/src* folder and install or distribute it with the previous instructions.
+You can install or distribute the updated library with the previous instructions.